Alejogb1/job-board/blog-data/why-is-a-cross-site-cookie-not-set-in-a-split-stack-rails-7react-18-app.md

 id: "why-is-a-cross-site-cookie-not-set-in-a-split-stack-rails-7react-18-app"
 ---

-alright, let’s tackle this cross-site cookie issue. i've definitely been down this road before, and it can be a real head-scratcher, especially when you're mixing rails on the backend and react on the frontend. the problem you're seeing with the cookie not being set when it's a cross-site request is usually down to a few common culprits in the browser security mechanisms.
+, let’s tackle this cross-site cookie issue. i've definitely been down this road before, and it can be a real head-scratcher, especially when you're mixing rails on the backend and react on the frontend. the problem you're seeing with the cookie not being set when it's a cross-site request is usually down to a few common culprits in the browser security mechanisms.

 first, the core concept here is that browsers have really upped their game regarding security, and cross-site request forgery (csrf) is a big concern. basically, the browser tries to prevent a website from making requests to another website in a way that the user is unaware or doesn't consent to. cookies are often used in authentication, so they’re part of that picture.